nouranali/SureStart_VAILTraining/Responses.md

   5.2 : Image segmentation
   5.3 : object detection and localization
   5.4 : image construction
-6. applications of Fully connected neural networks: it's a generic architecture that doesn't sepcialize in a certain domain like nlp or computer vision and can be used but it has downsides when used in computer vision as they don't give good results and are computationally expensive, prone to overfitting
+6. applications of Fully connected neural networks: it's a generic architecture that doesn't specialize in a certain domain like NLP or computer vision and can be used but it has downsides when used in computer vision as they don't give good results and are computationally expensive, prone to overfitting